 1701 S. Congress Ave.

-After breakfast at the iconic Magnolia Cafe, walk over to this heartwarming mural at the SoCo Kendra Scott flagship store.
-Although Kendra Scott's jewelry has become popular throughout the nation, they still show their hometown pride whenever possible, and this mural (depicting the downtown Austin skyline) is no exception.
+After breakfast at the iconic Magnolia Cafe, walk over to this colorful mural at the SoCo Kendra Scott flagship store.
+While the brand now proudly sells their jewelry throughout the nation, Kendra Scott shows its Texas roots in this sweet sentiment painted on the wall.

 1511 S. Congress Ave.

-Located near the tasty Hey Cupcake! food truck, this positive message reminds SoCo visitors to keep smilin' when in Austin.
+Located near the stylish boutique Krewe Sunglasses, this positive message reminds SoCo visitors to keep smilin' when in Austin.

 Willie for President